We Want You! The Rise of Citizen Science

 If you are a student and are the first author on a poster, you are eligible for consideration of a student poster award.
 Poster Awards will be given at three academic levels: 1) Graduate Student, 2) Undergraduate Student, and 3) High School Student.
 Posters will be judged during the poster session and awards will be announced at the Symposium.
 Posters will be evaluated on their appearance and content as well as the ability of the presenter to communicate the details and context of the research.
 Keep in mind that this Symposium is a public event, although there will be many other scientists and students present.
 Posters will be judged on the ability of your poster design to communicate the content of your research.
 The criteria used for evaluating posters will be sent to accepted poster presenters and will emphasize innovative design and communication to a broad audience.
 To be considered for an award, please indicate your participation when you submit your abstract (instructions below).

 Prior to submitting an abstract, an author should be confident that they will attend the Symposium.
 If circumstances prevent attendance, the first option should be to have a co-author make the poster presentation.
 If it is not possible to find another presenter, the author should notify email@example.com as soon as possible so that the program may be as accurate as possible.

-To submit an abstract, please email the following information to email@example.com no later than Friday, February 28, 2014.
-Abstracts submitted after this date will not be accepted.
+Please email the following information to email@example.com no later than Friday, February 27, 2015.
+Abstracts submitted after this date will not be considered.